Posted on Saturday 25 August 2018

 Another clever (and legal) way of lessening your taxes is by simply "deferring" certain payments, as stated by Kiplinger .
 Waiting until the new year to cash certain checks, billing clients towards the end of December, and delaying certain dividends can come in handy.
 Individuals who are unsure of how to delay certain payments can consult financial advisors for advice that specifically tailors to their present situations.

 Time affirms that individuals who put funds aside towards their retirement are able to qualify for what is known as a 401K "pre-tax."
 In essence, putting aside money for this form of retirement allows people to withdraw the number of saved funds from what is considered as taxable income.
 Moreover, taxpayers are permitted to subtract a maximum of $5000 worth of funds within a traditional IRA.
 To make a long story short, saving money for retirement really pays off when tax season rolls around.
 On a side note, saving money in general is a good habit.
 Whether you are preparing for a job lay off or doing it for a vacation, saving is just the right way to go about things anyways.

 Taking advantage of all legal means to reduce owed taxes is absolutely paramount.
+Especially when it will be time for retirement.
 Many individuals may be shocked to learn just how many deductibles they can write off.
 Delaying certain payments and putting aside money into 401K and IRA accounts also wields significant payoffs.
 In some of the best case scenarios, hard-working people have been able to save so many funds in taxes that the government ultimately wound up owing them money!